 A Roth IRA is one of the coolest parts of the tax code.
-Basically, you put aside money for retirement that you’ve already paid taxes on.
-What’s so great about that?
-Well, you don’t have to pay any taxes on it later, when you pull it out in retirement – and that includes any investment gains you’ve earned along the way.
-While traditional IRAs give you a current-year tax break when you put the money away, those funds (including investment gains) do get taxed when you take them out later in life.
+Basically, you put aside money for retirement that you’ve already paid taxes on, and when you pull it–along with any investment gains you’ve earned along the way– you don’t have to pay any taxes.
+Traditional IRAs, in contrast, give you a current-year tax break when you put the money away, but those funds (including investment gains) do get taxed when you take them out later in life.

-When would you want to use a Roth IRA instead?
-If your tax bracket is lower now than it will be when you retire.
-This makes it an ideal choice for younger workers who are still at the low end of the tax bracket to start saving for retirement.
+If your tax bracket is lower now than it will be when you retire, a Roth IRA is a great choice for you.
+This makes it ideal for younger workers who are still at the low end of the tax bracket beginning to save for retirement.
 But truthfully, almost anyone could benefit from having at least a portion of their retirement savings in a Roth IRA.

 Where and How to Open a Roth IRA